Curious about the history of the Old Idaho Penitentiary or planning a visit? Check here for the answers to the site’s most frequently asked questions.

 Children 12 and under MUST be accompanied by an adult.

-Idaho’s Merci Train is located at the Old Idaho Penitentiary state historic site but is not currently on public display.
+Idaho’s Merci Train is located at the Old Idaho Penitentiary state historic site, but it is not currently on public display.
 Please call for more information.

 The Old Idaho Penitentiary state historic site includes several rentable facilities.
 Check out our Facility Rentals page for photos and more information.